Looking Closely at the Growth Curve for ESS Tech Inc. (GWH)

-ESS Tech Inc. (NYSE:GWH) went down by -3.21% from its latest closing price compared to the recent 1-year high of $9.65.
-The company’s stock price has collected 0.42% of gains in the last five trading sessions.
+ESS Tech Inc. (NYSE:GWH) went down by -7.29% from its latest closing price compared to the recent 1-year high of $8.60.
+The company’s stock price has collected -6.91% of loss in the last five trading sessions.

 Is It Worth Investing in ESS Tech Inc. (NYSE :GWH) Right Now?